What is CI-CD and How it Works

 Continuous Integration phase:

 This helps developers to merge and test code frequently may be multiple times in a day.
-CI phase follows steps as below:
+CI phase follows the steps as below:

 • Developer clones code from the central repository then creates local branch to work on it for new feature or code enhancement